robinrodricks/FluentListView/README.md

     ...
 }
 ```
 Unfortunately, this is not possible, so we have a TypedFluentListView class instead.
 This is not another FluentListView subclass, but rather it’s a typed wrapper around an existing FluentListView.
-To use one, you create an FluentListView within the IDE as normal.
+To use one, you create a FluentListView within the IDE as normal.
 When it is time to implement your delegates, you create a TypedFluentListView wrapper around your list view, and declare your delegates against that wrapper.
 It’s easier to use than it is to explain, so look at this example:
 ```
 TypedFluentListView<Person\> tlist = new TypedFluentListView<Person\>(this.listViewSimple);
 tlist.BooleanCheckStateGetter = delegate(Person x) {